Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Logging

-Using the logging provided by the SDK can be useful both for catching any important messages from the client libraries and for more in-depth debugging purposes.
+Using the logging provided that the SDK provides can be useful both for catching any important messages from the client libraries and for more in-depth debugging purposes.
 Loggers are hierarchical and the SDK uses software.amazon.awssdk as its root logger.
-The level may be configured with one of TRACE, DEBUG, INFO, WARN, ERROR, ALL, or OFF.
-The configured level will apply to that logger and down into the logger hierarchy.
+You can configure the level with one of TRACE, DEBUG, INFO, WARN, ERROR, ALL, or OFF.
+The configured level applies to that logger and down into the logger hierarchy.

-The Amazon SDK for Java 2.x leverages the Simple Logging Façade for Java (SLF4J) for its logging, which acts as an abstraction layer around other loggers.
-This enables you to plug in the logger that you prefer.
+For its logging, the Amazon SDK for Java 2.x uses the Simple Logging Façade for Java (SLF4J).
+This acts as an abstraction layer around other loggers, and you can use it to plug in the logger that you prefer.
 For instructions about plugging in loggers, see the SLF4J user manual.

 Each logger has a particular behavior.
-The Log4j 2.x logger by default creates a ConsoleAppender which appends log events to System.out and defaults to the ERROR log level.
+By default, the Log4j 2.x logger creates a ConsoleAppender, which appends log events to System.out and defaults to the ERROR log level.

 The SimpleLogger logger included in SLF4J outputs by default to System.err and defaults to the INFO log level.